conroyj2/Afroman/README.md

 *** The game may lag if your screen refresh rate is not set to 60 Hertz

-*** It is also recommended that you use a discreet graphics card if possible
+*** It is also recommended that you use a discrete graphics card if possible

 Instructions to compile the source code:
 ========================================